benjamin-swain/meltingpot-2023-solution/README.md

 ## Setup Guide

+It's recommended to use Ubuntu 20.04. macOS users might run into installation errors.
 Follow these steps to set up the environment:

 ### Create Conda Environment